fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

 Conversely, incorrect or unphysical modeling or meshing may destabilize the simulation, causing *blow-ups*.
-The simulation box's E&M field strength diverges over time due to the accumulation of small numerical errors.
+The simulation box's EM field strength diverges over time due to the accumulation of small numerical errors.
 The total energy may gradually increase unbounded, eventually reaching the floating-point infinity.